qeOnda/trick-app-django-react/README.md

 Trick App was build using Django as the backend and React for the frontend.
 It is a revamped, full-stack version of an application I made earlier in my programming journey.
 You can find the original project live [here](https://sk8pp.herokuapp.com/) and the repo [here](https://github.com/qeOnda/trick-app-django).

-The site is live here: URL TO APP
+The site was deployed using Google App Engine and can be viewed here: https://trick-app-306710.nw.r.appspot.com/

 ## Install and run on localhost
 First clone repo: